Understanding Business Meal Deductions for Tax Breaks

 • Employee meals are served by the in-house cafeteria for the convenience of the employer

-• Meals cooked by you in your hotel room kitchen while traveling overnight for business
+• Meals cooked by employees in the hotel room kitchen while traveling overnight for business

 Activities that are not deductible include: